dimadesu/termux-nginx-rtmp/README.md

 _Plus._

-There will be additional instructions below on how to use ffmpeg with it to create RTMP to SRT relay.
+There will be additional instructions below on how to use ffmpeg with it to create RTMP to RTMP or RTMP to SRT relay.

 It is also possible to transcode into HEVC.